aht/aht/README.md

 🔭 At Panasonic, I built an automated deep learning (AutoML) system for time-series & IoT data, which can train/tune DL models on ~1B data points.
 Helps data scientists train/tune LSTM, ResNet, Self-Normalizing Networks & Mixture Density Network on data from S3/Parquet with zero sweats :)

-🔭 At Arimo, I built an "Alexa for big data analytics" system which can answer questions & visualize large datasets https://youtu.be/3RQDQApgz-4?t=225 (demo ~ 3:45) using Apache Spark, NLP & statistical graphics best practice & d3.js.
+🔭 At Arimo (a top-ranked data science startup per FastCompany), I built an "Alexa for big data analytics" system which can answer questions & visualize large datasets https://youtu.be/3RQDQApgz-4?t=225 (demo ~ 3:45) using Apache Spark, NLP & statistical graphics best practice & d3.js.

 🤾‍ Played with distributed deep learning https://github.com/adatao/tensorspark before Horovod, Ray or tf.distributed comes around.
 I was not a principal instigator in this project but I provided support & optimization.